Netcracker/KubeMarine/documentation/Installation.md

 Starting the task leads to re-application of the plugin configurations in the Kubernetes, which allows you to reinstall, reset, reconfigure the plugin to the desired parameters without stopping the Kubernetes cluster and other plugins.

-The following is an example in which Calico and NGINX Ingress Controller not assigned for reinstal, and the Kubernetes Dashboard is assigned for reinstall:
+The following is an example in which Calico and NGINX Ingress Controller not assigned for reinstall, and the Kubernetes Dashboard is assigned for reinstall:

 ```yaml
 plugins: